LongOPN/ArrowGroup/README.md

 ![image](https://github.com/LongOPN/LongOPN/blob/main/LOPN1.JPG)

-⚡ Please check the Colab demo.
+⚡ No, it is not abug!!
+Please check the Colab Demo.

 🤔 Long paper is provided in matrials